The Ultimate Guide To The African Fat-Tailed Gecko

 Do African Fat-Tailed Geckos Make a Good Pet?

-AFTG makes for a good pet because of its calm temperament and longevity.
+African fat-tailed geckos make good pets because of their calm temperament and longevity.
 They are shy and do not require constant attention.
-As such, it’s a good choice for those who are only starting out.
+As such, it’s a good choice for those who only start with their first reptile.

 Buying a Happy and Healthy AFTG